ehealthsuisse/EPR-by-example/files/PIXFeed.md

 ```

 *TODO*: The following example does not convey all attributes as defined in the ordinances, since some of the ZAS data
 and the EPR-SPID is missing.
-This seems to be Post CH specific, since the Post CH plattform resolves the AHVN13 to the ZAS data in the background.
+This seems to be Post CH specific, since the Post CH platform resolves the AHVN13 to the ZAS data in the background.
 Also some fields are empty (e.g., the telecom and some qualifier attributes).

 The patient data are encoded in a HL7 V3 *controlAct* object as follows: